-The meeting of the volunteers were to happen the next morning.
-So for the rest of the day, we ate, I exercised and we had fun.
+The meeting of the volunteers was to happen the next morning.
+So for the rest of the day, we ate, I exercised, and we had fun.
 Before we knew it, the next day was upon us and my stomach was in knots.

 Ohh I do love my feedback, how can I improve?